makma/fingerprintjs.com/content/blog/fingerprintjs-and-fingerprint-pro-99-5-device-identification-accuracy-explained.md

 ### Wrap-Up

 If you’re interested in watching the entire conversation, you can do so [here](https://try.fingerprint.com/webinar-recording-device-identification-accuracy).
-As a little bonus, at the end of the webinar, we shared our [brand new public product roadmap](https://portal.productboard.com/fingerprintjs/1-fingerprintjs-product-roadmap/tabs/1-under-consideration) where you can add, vote, and participate in ideas for future features and improvements.

 You can also utilize our [open-source FingerprintJS browser fingerprinting library](https://github.com/fingerprintjs/fingerprintjs/) to get an introduction to what we offer.